MrsBlooGhost/backend/RB120-129/Review/misc_exercises.md

 #3

+> What concept does the following code aim to demonstrate?

 Polymorphism via interface inheritance is demonstrated in this code.

 Polymorphism is the ability of objects of different classes to respond to the same method invocation.
 This allows us to achieve a higher level of abstraction, while maintaining code that adheres to the DRY principle.